oneofmany/BSides_NEPA_2025/README.md

 # BSides Harrisburg 2025 Talk - Can you see that?...
-See What?: Operationalizing ATT&CK a Segway to Develop a Detection Engineering Program
+See What?: Operationalizing ATT&CK a Segway to Developing a Detection Engineering Program

 This repository holds all resources used for the talk by Juan Giarrizzo aka F1nD3r at BSides Harrisburg 2025.